spacecloud-io/space-learn/content/Space Cloud/basics/adding-a-database.md

 ## Adding Postgres to our project

 ### Start a local Postgres instance
-First step would be starting a local Postgres instance.
+The first step would be starting a local Postgres instance.
 Since we already have docker installed, let's go forward using that.

 Run the following command in a terminal